JoanRuspira/ragnarok/README.md

 5 - Spin up a container from the docker image (check container logs and wait for entrypoint to finish)
       docker run -t -d --name=ragnarok -p 6900:6900 -p 6121:6121 -p 5121:5121 jro
+      ("docker container stop container_id" to stop the container) ("docker start container_id" to restart the container) ("docker logs container_id" to check the container logs)

 6 - Run Client's jRO.exe